Harry Tector: International career

 On 10 July 2020, Tector was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the One Day International (ODI) series against the England cricket team.
 On 28 July 2020, Cricket Ireland named Tector in their 14-man squad for the first ODI of the series.
 He made his ODI debut for Ireland, against England, on 30 July 2020.

 In February 2021, Tector was named as the white-ball captain in the Ireland Wolves' squad for their tour to Bangladesh.
 After George Dockrell withdrew from the tour, Tector was also named as the captain for the red-ball matches for the series.
 In May 2021, he was named in the Ireland Wolves' squad as the captain for their home series against the Netherlands A. He was the highest run-scorer in the tournament, aggregating 128 runs including two half-centuries.
 In September 2021, Tector was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.

 In July 2022, in the first match of the series against New Zealand, Tector scored his first century in ODI cricket.
-Tector was named in Ireland's Test squad for their tours of Bangladesh in March 2023 and Sri Lanka in April 2023.
-He was also named in the T20I and ODI squads for the tours.
+Tector was named in Ireland's squad for their tours of Bangladesh in March 2023 and Sri Lanka in April 2023.
+The tour consists of ODI, T20, and Test matches.
+He made his Test debut against Bangladesh on 4 April 2023.
+He scored 50 runs in his maiden Test innings, becoming the first Irish player to score a half-century on Test debut.

+In May 2024, he was named in Ireland's squad for the 2024 ICC Men's T20 World Cup.

+Personal life

+He is the cousin of rugby union player Charlie Tector.